Saraswati Rane: Career

-Saraswatibai started her musical career at a very early age of seven years with stage acting in musical dramas like Sangeet Saubhadra, Sangeet Sanshaykallol, Sangeet Ekach Pyala etc. Right from a young age, i.e., since 1929, she started acting in major roles with great noted artists like Balgandharva and other in shows all over India.
+Saraswatibai started her musical career at a very early age of seven years with stage acting in musical dramas like Sangeet Saubhadra, Sangeet Sanshaykallol, Sangeet Ekach Pyala etc. Right from a young age, i.e., since 1929, she started acting in major roles with noted artists like Balgandharva and other in shows all over India.

 In 1933, she started performing on Akashwani.
 She continued performing on All India Radio as a top grade artist until 1990, when she declared her retirement from public performances.
 She is amongst the few classical vocalists to have participated in many Radio Sangeet Sabhas from Kanyakumari to Peshawar (now in Pakistan) from the early 1940s to mid 1980s.

 She was amongst the first female artists to give playback for Hindi and Marathi films.
 Her first playback was in Marathi film Payachi Dasi, directed by Acharya Atre.
 She remained in the field till 1954.
-Her song from the Hindi film Ramrajya..`Bina Madhur Madhur Kachu Bol’ reached the peak of popularity all over India, and she was awarded by His Master's Voice for the highest sale of gramophone records in those times.
+Her song from the Hindi film Ramrajya..`Bina Madhur Madhur Kachu Bol’ reached the peak of popularity all over India, and she was awarded by His Master's Voice for the highest sale of gramophone records at the time.

-She also gave playback for Hindi film, Sargam (1950), and Bhumika (1977), directed by noted director Shyam Benegal.
+She also performed in the playback for Hindi film, Sargam (1950), and Bhumika (1977), directed by noted director Shyam Benegal.

-She had an opportunity to sing under the music direction of great music directors like C. Ramchandra, Shankarrao Vyas, K. C. Day, and Sudhir Phadke.
+She sang under the music direction of music directors like C. Ramchandra, Shankarrao Vyas, K. C. Day, and Sudhir Phadke.

 Saraswatibai was invited to participate on the eve of first independence Day at Delhi.
 She was also invited to participate in a grand celebration at Shivneri on the first Maharashtra Din by the then chief minister Late Yashwantrao Chavan.

-In the same period she became a very popular singer of Marathi light classical songs, popularly known as Bhav-geet, and her records got overwhelming response from all over Maharashtra.
+In the same period she became a popular singer of Marathi light classical songs, popularly known as Bhav-geet, and her records gained widespread popularity in Maharashtra.

-She was among the few top artists of India who was invited in prestigious music conferences held in places like Mumbai, Kolkata, Delhi, Chennai, Baroda, Bhopal, Gwalior etc. She often performed at the PuneSawai Gandharva Music Festival.
+She was among the few top artists of India invited to prestigious music conferences held in places such as Mumbai, Kolkata, Delhi, Chennai, Baroda, Bhopal and Gwalior.
+She often performed at the PuneSawai Gandharva Music Festival.

-Saraswatibai and her elder sister, Hirabai Barodekar were the first to start the concept of jugalbandi vocal recital by ladies.
-Their jugalbandi recital was appreciated all over the world and got an overwhelming response from 1965 to 1980.
+Saraswatibai and her elder sister, Hirabai Barodekar were pioneers of jugalbandi vocal recital by women.
+Their jugalbandi recital garnered a worldwide popularity from 1965 to 1980.

 Their jugalbandi (long playing) records and now cassettes are still in demand.

-Though Saraswatibai was busy in her own professional career, whenever she found free time, she carried on the work of teaching classical music to talented students some of whom are well-known artists in this field.
+Saraswatibai taught classical music, some of her students became well known figures in the field.
 Her grand daughter Meena Faterpekar is one of the very few female classical vocalists from Kirana Gharana pursuing the same tradition.